 Site Content landing page reports

-The landing page report in you Behavior tab shows page data from all traffic sources.
-So, we when we refer to the landing page report in this post, we are talking about the report in the Site Content menu of your analytics dashboard.
+The landing page report in your Behavior tab shows page data from all traffic sources.
+So, when we refer to the landing page report in this post, we are talking about the report in the Site Content menu of your analytics dashboard.

 Page level conversion rates in your landing page report

 The landing page report shows all your all Google Analytics traffic and users metrics at a page-level.
 In addition to traffic data, you can also see conversion stats for each of your web pages.

 Let's look at the landing page report inside of Google Analytics.

 For this tutorial, we'll use the Google Analytics demo account.
 This account contains data from the Google Merchandise Store (GMS).

 Goals and e-commerce conversions are in the last three columns of the report.